Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

     number.

-    A deliberate choice was made to only offer a limited number of software packages in the central stack as the setup of redundancy on LUMI makes it difficult to update the stack in a way that is guaranteed to not affect running jobs and as a large central stack is also hard to manage.
+    A deliberate choice was made to only offer a limited number of software packages in the globally installed stack as the setup of redundancy on LUMI makes it difficult to update the stack in a way that is guaranteed to not affect running jobs and as a large central stack is also hard to manage.
 However, the EasyBuild setup is such that users can easily install additional software in their home or project